M3S-Cloud/ChatGPT4MS/README.md

 <h2>Requirements: </h2>

-This is a list of the high-level requirements.
-The detailed requirements are listed in the ChatGPT prompts.
+<h3>This is a list of the high-level requirements.
+The detailed requirements are listed in the ChatGPT prompts.</h3>

 <h3>Cart</h3>

-- Creates cart
+- Create Cart
-- Retrieves cart
+- Retrieve Cart
-- Delete cart
+- Delete Cart
-- Get the items in a cart
+- Retrieve all Products in Cart
-- Add item to cart
+- Add Product to Cart
-- Update item quanity
+- Update quantity of Product in Cart
-- Delete an item from a cart
+- Remove a Product from Cart

 <h3>Catalog</h3>

-- get all products in catalog
+- Get all Products in Catalog
-- get product by id
+- Get Product by Id
-- create product
+- Create Product
-- update product
+- Update Product
-- delete product
+- Delete Product

 <h3>User</h3>

-- get all users
+- Get all Users
-- get user by id
+- Get User by id
-- register new user
+- Register new User
-- login w/ email & password (though plaintext)
+- Login using email & password
-- delete user
+- Delete user